 Swansea City midfielder Jonathan de Guzman missed the Wales win with a hamstring injury and trained alone on Friday, but Van Gaal insists the 26-year-old’s recovery is ahead of schedule.

-"De Guzman has an injury, but it’s going very well and he’ll be back sooner than everyone thought,” he continued.
+"De Guzman has an injury, but it’s going very well and he’ll be back sooner than everyone thought,” he said.

-"It’s because of Spain, because of the qualities of Spain, and mostly because of the attacking qualities,” Van Gaal revealed.
+"It’s because of Spain, because of the qualities of Spain, and mostly because of the attacking qualities,” Van Gaal said.
 "We want to make the space narrow, so that’s the reason.”